|HMRC Reference:Notice 75 (June 2014)||View Change History|

 It is about the fuel you can legally use in a road vehicle.

-The main changes are in Section 8 which has been rewritten to reflect changes in the law on the use of red diesel, allowing certain agricultural vehicles to grit roads.
-Some of the wording in Sections 4, 5, and 6 have been amended to improve clarity.
+This notice was changed in November 2013 when Section 8 was rewritten to reflect changes in the law on the use of red diesel, allowing certain agricultural vehicles to grit roads.
+Some of the wording in Sections 4, 5, and 6 were amended to improve clarity.
+This latest change, however, is limited to paragraph 5.1, to which we have added some information on penalties for submitting inaccurate returns.

 Suppliers and users of rebated fuels and owners of ‘excepted vehicles’ (see paragraph 2.3) that are eligible to use these fuels.